 New Jersey Public Transportation Accident Attorneys

 Public transportation accidents and incidents are, by far, the most misunderstood in the entire field of personal injury law.
 This is largely because what most accidents and incidents appear to be about are merely symptoms of far more deep-rooted, underlying causes.
-Learning this early in our practice, Garces, Grabler & LeBrocq, made a deliberate attempt to rely upon only the best nationally-recognized technical experts in the country, regardless of where they are headquartered.
-When we represent a client who has been injured in a public transportation accident or incident, we rely on experts like New York City-based Transportation Alternatives, and its President Ned Einstein, located.
-Mr. Einstein recently served as the expert witness in a case where in unemployed alcoholic obtained a $7.2 million jury verdict when a bus’ rear tire ran over one of his legs – notwithstanding the fact that the plaintiff, who had just gotten off the bus, was drunk at the time.
+Learning this early in our practice, Garces, Grabler & LeBrocq, made a deliberate attempt to rely upon only the best nationally recognized technical experts in the country, regardless of where they are headquartered.

 Garces, Grabler & LeBrocq will, of course, evaluate the merits of your case carefully, and tell you the truth about these merits — even if they are not favorable to you, and even if we determine that you do not have a good case.
 Like all first meetings in personal injury cases, this initial consultation is free.
 Since 1991, our attorneys have recovered more than $325 million in settlements and verdicts in favor of our clients.

-Our staff knows how to cut through the red tape and beat back the legal motions that defendant’s insurance company’s attorneys may file to impede us from pressing forward on your case.
+Our staff knows how to cut through the red tape and beat back the legal motions that the defendant’s insurance company’s attorneys may file to impede us from pressing forward on your case.
 The lion’s share of work is not testifying in trials (most cases are settled before trial) but, at Garces, Grabler & LeBrocq, we prepare all our cases as if they will go to trial.
-In order to prepare for a trial, if necessary and our client approves, we may spend hundreds hours on research and analysis.
+To prepare for a trial, if necessary and our client approves, we may spend hundreds of hours on research and analysis.
 As noted, most public transportation-related incidents merely reveal symptoms of deeper and larger underlying problems.
-Examples include: